 Technology innovations mean engineers no longer need to accommodate the limitations typically associated with the standard labyrinth seal.
 Increased engineering attention on optimizing labyrinth seals has produced a new breed of hybrid labyrinth seals, and an advanced centrifugal pressure seal.
-New technology has now made it possible to use non-contact seals in a whole new scope of applications, with benefits that include longer life, reduced wear, reduced heat buildup, and no parasitic drag.
+New technology has now made it possible to use non-contact shaft seals in a whole new scope of applications, with benefits that include longer life, reduced wear, reduced heat buildup, and no parasitic drag.
+Our manufacturing experts can work with you to select and custom-design a non-contact seal for your unique application.

 A seal is required to keep lubrication in and contaminants out of a cavity where lubricants are stored - a "controlled seal cavity."
 The non-contact seal is designed specifically for applications where lubrication must be kept from leaking out of a controlled fluid cavity located between two elements.